TSTanabe/HMSS2/README.md

 5. Installation of required external programs HMSS2 depends on:

-    5.1 HMMER3 package depends on the hmmer3 package, which can be downloaded from hmmer.org
+    5.1 [Prodigal](https://github.com/hyattpd/Prodigal) for translation of nucleotide fasta

-    5.2 Prodigal for translation of nucleotide fasta github.com/hyattpd/Prodigal
+    5.2 [HMMER3](http://hmmer.org/) for the detection and annotation

 6. That's it!
 You can now run HMSS2 on a directory of protein sequence fasta files with gff files or nucleotide fasta files